BiYingP/Leetcode/linkedListCycle.md

 ![image](image/image9.png)

+To solve this problem, use ** Floyd Cycle Algorithm ** which states that

+- Traverse linked list using two pointers

+- Move one pointer(slow pointer) by one and another pointer(fast pointer) by two.

+- If these pointers meet at the same node then there is a loop.
+If not, then linked list does not have a loop.

     public boolean hasCycle(ListNode head) {

-        ListNode slow = head;
+        // Intialize pointers at the head of linkedlist ListNode slow = head;
         ListNode fast = head;

         while(fast != null && fast.next != null){
+            // Moving slow by 1
             slow = slow.next;
+	    // Moving fast by 2
             fast = fast.next.next;
+	    // If they meet return true
             if (slow == fast){
                 return true;
             }